 The good news is that there is a range of funding options available to you - not only in the way of one-off grants but with flexible financial mechanisms that will please the school’s accountant just as much as your students!

-In this article, we wanted to run through some funding options available to your school, either for you to investigate further and present to your SLT, or to begin the process yourself.
+In this article, we will run through some funding options available to your school, either for you to investigate further and present to your SLT, or to begin the process yourself.

 If at any point you require further information please contact us and we will be happy to help find suitable information and support you through the application process.

-- A purchasing lease is available to independent schools with monthly, quarterly or annual payments made on equipment that you source from a supplier.
+Purchasing leases are available to schools with monthly, quarterly or annual payments made on equipment that you source from a supplier.
 Thanks to their flexibility, they allow you to purchase pretty much anything you need and can adjust repayment plans to suit budgets.